Latin: Buteo platypterus

 Where are the best places to watch, count, and photograph raptors?
 Find out here.

 Red-tailed Hawk.
 Photo: Photo: Michael Kralik/Audubon Photography Awards

 During fall migration, volunteer hawkwatchers count and observe thousands of raptors as they head south for the winter.
 The data is compiled and recorded to help advance scientific study and research.
 On a good day with northwest winds, or after a cold front, one may see a variety and large number of hawks such as eagles, kestrels, Sharp-shinned Hawks, Ospreys, Broad-winged Hawks, and Peregrine Falcons.

 Audubon Connecticut submits its data to the Hawk Migration Association of America.
-The numbers help inform conservation action to increase the health of raptor populations.
+The numbers help inform conservation action to increase the health of raptor populations and can be viewed at www.hawkcount.org.

 Get your binoculars ready (or don't, since these large birds can be seen with the naked eye!), and get ready to see some birds of prey.
 The top places for raptor viewing in Connecticut include:

-There are more great viewing sites right next door - click to see what New York has to offer during hawkwatch season!
+There are also more great viewing sites right next door - click to see what New York has to offer during hawkwatch season!